-The staff:student ratio has improved significantly, from 1:18.6 in 2014/2015 to 1:17.4 in 2017/18.
-More staff now have HEA professional recognition of their good standing in teaching and supporting learning: 29.3% of staff in 2014/15 compared to 54.7% in 2018/19.
+The staff:student ratio has dropped slightly, from 1:17.8 in 2018/19 to 1:18.5 in 2019/20.
 There has been compulsory training for postgraduate research students who teach since 2013/14.
 Good teaching practice has been better recognised and rewarded with the introduction of a teaching career pathway and student-led teaching awards in 2017.
 Good practice is shared through the University's SHIFT conference, the Festival of teaching and learning at its Medway campus and the Academic Practice and Technology conference, which was hosted by the University of Greenwich prior to 2019.